wolfSSL/wolfssl/IDE/XCODE/README.md

 Click on your project target, then the "Build Phases" tab.
 On the targets list click your target.
 Click the disclosure triangle on the section "Link Binary With Libraries" and verify libwolfssl.a is in the list.
-If not, click the "+", and on the "Choose framworks and libraries to add:" dialog, click the button "Add other..." then find the file libwolfssl.a.
+If not, click the "+", and on the "Choose frameworks and libraries to add:" dialog, click the button "Add other..." then find the file libwolfssl.a.

 Click on the "Build Settings" tab.
 Scroll down to the section "Search Paths".